-It is anticipated that awards will range from \$400,000 to \$2 million for a period of up to 3 years.
-This program will not support the daily operational costs of existing mentoring organizations.
+It is anticipated that awards will range from \$500,000 to \$1 million for a period of 24 months.

 All awards are subject to the availability of appropriated funds and any modifications or additional requirements that may be imposed by law.
-It is anticipated that any awards that may be made under this solicitation should be awarded no later than September 30, 2007.

-Match Requirement: Match is not required for this program.
+Match Requirement: A 25 percent match is required for this program.